awsdocs/amazon-ec2-user-guide/doc_source/enhanced-networking-ena.md

 ERROR: modinfo: could not find module ena
 ```

 In the above Ubuntu instance, the module is not installed, so you must first install it\.
-For more information, see [Enabling enhanced networking on Ubuntu](#enhanced-networking-ena-ubuntu)\.
+For more information, see [Enable enhanced networking on Ubuntu](#enhanced-networking-ena-ubuntu)\.

 **Instance attribute \(enaSupport\)**